Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 ## Diaability claim Key Terms
 - **Direct Service Connection**  Disability resulting from personal injury or disease contracted in line of duty - compensations maybe payed if not dishonorably discharged from service

+- **Presumption of Soundness** An individual will be presumed to be sound except for defects/disorders noted at the time of entry into service, documents on an individual's DEMO general certification - it can be rebutted by clear and unmistakable evidence demonstrating that an injury or disease existed prior to service

+- **Aggravation by Service** When a pre-existing disability becomes permanently worse during service.
+Natural progression of a pre-existing condition does not qualify for this label

+-